MadisonGelowitz/M101-CSV-Converter/README.md

 This converter takes in a client's Etsy Orders CSV and then uses the client's Product List CSV to separate the Etsy Orders CSV into the appropriate CSV structure for Printex and Xlusion orders.

-Built using HTML5, CSS3, jQuery with thanks to:
+Built using HTML5, CSS3, and jQuery with thanks to:

 FileSaver: https://github.com/eligrey/FileSaver.js/